BrandEmbassy/coding-standard/README.md

 -------
 @TODO: inspiration - https://github.com/doctrine/coding-standard/tree/master/tests

-If you are contributing to the BE Integration Coding Standard and want to test your contribution, you just need to execute PHPCS with the tests folder and ensure it matches the expected report:
+If you are contributing to the BE Coding Standard and want to test your contribution, you just need to execute PHPCS with the tests folder and ensure it matches the expected report:

 ```bash